anvitaguptaa/Unify/README.md

 # Project Description
-A machine learning implementation of a recommender system to develop personalized user playlists using the Spotify Web API.
+A recommender system machine learning application to develop personalized user playlists using the Spotify Web API.